Distributionally robust inventory control when demand is a martingale: Main results

 Namely, $Z^T$ is equally likely to take any value in the interval $[1, T - k]$. \end{observation} Of course, another avenue for more concretely understanding Theorem\ \ref{mainmart1} is to explicitly evaluate all relevant quantities for small values of $T$, as we now do for the case $T = 2$.

 \begin{observation}. \end{observation} \ \\\\

-\ \\ We note that Observation\ \ref{explicitt2} brings another interesting feature of Theorem\ \ref{mainmart1} to light, namely the fact that $\chi^T_{\textbf{MAR}}(\mu,U,b)$ is not monotone increasing in $b$.
+To further help interpret Observation\ \ref{explicitt2} and the explicit forms for the various quantities, we show (in Section\ \ref{furtherobssec} of the Technical Appendix) how (for the case $T = 2$) one may derive the same quantities from a certain ``heuristic relaxation" of our original problem.
+In doing so, we see precisely where and why certain quantities arise, and we defer the relevant formulation and discussion to Section\ \ref{furtherobssec} of the Technical Appendix.
+We note that Observation\ \ref{explicitt2} also brings another interesting feature of Theorem\ \ref{mainmart1} to light, namely the fact that $\chi^T_{\textbf{MAR}}(\mu,U,b)$ is not monotone increasing in $b$.
 This is surprising, since one would expect that as the backlogging penalty increases, one would wish to stock higher inventory levels.
 We also note that for fixed $T,\mu,U$, $\chi^T_{\textbf{IND}}(\mu,U,b)$ is monotone increasing in $b$, i.e. such a non-monotonicity does not manifest in the independent-demand model.
 Furthermore, Theorem\ \ref{weakconvergethm1}, and the monotonicity (in $b$) of $X^{\infty}_0 = \mu \gamma^{\frac{1}{b}}$, implies that this non-monotonicity does not manifest ``in the limit".

 We conclude by presenting several comparative results between the independent-demand and martingale-demand models.
 First, we prove that the expected cost incurred by a minimax optimal policy is highest under the independent-demand model, among all possible dependency structures, whenever $x_0 = 0$.
 In particular, in this case the expected cost incurred under the independent-demand model is \emph{at least} the expected cost incurred under the martingale-demand model.
 Let $\textbf{GEN}_T$ denote the family of all $T$-dimensional measures $Q$ s.t. $Q_t \in \mathfrak{M}(\mu)$ for all $t$, and $\text{Opt}^T_{\textbf{GEN}}(\mu,U,b)\stackrel{\Delta}{=}\ \inf_{\pi \in \Pi} \sup_{Q \in \textbf{GEN}_T} \bbe_Q[ \sum_{t=1}^T C^{\pi}_t ]$ under the initial condition $x_0 = 0$.
 Then we prove the following comparative result, and defer the proof to the Technical Appendix in Section\ \ref{rm-sec-appendix}.